• Skip to primary navigation

 Instructions

-• In a spice grinder or food processor, grind freeze dried strawberries into a powder.
-Set aside.
+• If you have whole freeze-dried strawberries on hand: In a spice grinder or food processor, grind freeze dried strawberries into a powder.
+Divide and set aside.

 • Add dry ingredients to butter mixture and mix with a hand mixer until ingredients are just incorporated.
-Your dough will be very thick and crumbly, but holds its shape when pinched between two fingers (shortbread dough does not come together like regular chocolate chip cookie dough).
+Your dough may look thick and crumbly, but holds its shape when pinched between two fingers.

 • Shape dough into a disc and wrap in wax paper.
 Refrigerate for 30 minutes.

-• Meanwhile, preheat oven to 350 degrees Fahrenheit.
+• Meanwhile, preheat oven to 350℉.
 Line a baking sheet with parchment paper and set aside.

 • Dust counter top and rolling pin with flour, then roll dough to ¼" thickness.
-Using a 2" heart shaped cookie cutter (or other shapes), cut dough into shapes.
-Using a spatula, carefully transfer cookies to prepared baking sheet, about 1 inch apart.
+Use cookie cutters to cut dough into shapes.
+Carefully transfer cookies with a spatula to prepared baking sheet about 1 inch apart.

 Equipment Recommendations